Mike’s Top Ten of 1942

 Kings Row is one of those movies that had me so enthralled for a while and then completely lost me in the second half.
 The first half is so interesting, with all the characters as kids, and setting up all these fascinating subplots, many of which are understood even despite the Production Code.
 One of the characters is having sex with his daughter and it’s basically explicit.
 And then something big happens at the midway point of this movie that completely alters the course of the film, and then we flash forward to the characters as adults.
 And the second half to me just wasn’t as interesting.
 Though overall it’s a solid film.
 Very interesting for those interested in films that openly get around the Production Code while still following it.
 Johnny Eager is a noir/drama with a typical plot.
 DA’s daughter falls for the gangster her father’s trying to put away.
 Mostly notable for the Van Heflin supporting performance.
 Everyone else is in line with how the film’s supposed to play, but he feels disconnected from it and free to do pretty much whatever he wants.

 The Man Who Came to Dinner is not a biopic of Sidney Poitier.
 It is, however, a movie about a man who comes to dinner.
 For a while.
 Monty Woolley made a career for himself with this movie.
 He used to be a professor and not long after becoming an actor, he got this role on the stage, which propelled him to stardom late in life.
 He plays a grumpy radio host who breaks a hip at a family’s house and essentially takes it over while he stays there, recovering.
-Great movie.
-Journey for Margaret is about a couple who lose their child in an air raid and look to adopt another child, eventually meeting a girl who lost her parents in the air raid and falling in love with her.
+The Pied Piper stars Monty Woolley as a professor traveling Europe who picks up two orphaned kids to take to safety from the Nazis, against his wishes (at first).
+Pretty soon, he’s traveling with a group of children, trying to sneak them over the border.
+Great film.

 You Were Never Lovelier is a musical rom com with Fred Astaire and Rita Hayworth.
 She’s a headstrong woman who doesn’t want to get married.
 So her father writes love notes for her from an anonymous admirer, thinking it’ll get her in a romantic mood and more likely to be open to marriage.
 Through some confusion, she thinks Astaire is the one trying to woo her.
 Complications, comedy, and eventually romance ensue.
 Thunder Birds is a Technicolor film about Air Force pilots.
 Reap the Wild Wind is Cecil B. DeMille, Technicolor, and a seafaring adventure starring John Wayne, which just exciting.